 The British abandoned and burned Ninety Six in the summer of 1781, but the town was reborn as Cambridge in 1787.
 Today the Ninety Six National Historic Site protects the British Star Fort and other features of the colonial and Revolutionary era.

-Cambridge was the district seat for the Ninety-Six District between 1787 and 1800, when all overarching districts were abolished.
+Cambridge was the district seat for the Ninety-Six District between 1787 and 1800, when all "overarching Districts" were abolished.
 In 1800, Cambridge was situated in what is present-day Greenwood County.

 Ninety Six was originally a geographical term.
 Traders out of Charles Town thought that this stopping place was 96 miles from the Cherokee town of Keowee in the Blue Ridge foothills.
-Following an ancient path worn by Indians, they packed firearms, blankets, and trinkets into the backcountry and swapped them for deer skins and furs.
+Following an ancient path worn by Indians, they packed firearms, blankets, and trinkets into the backcountry and swapped them for deerskins and furs.
 By 1700 or so, this trail, known as the Cherokee Path, was a major commercial artery.
-Over it flowed goods essential to the prosperity of the young colony.
+Over it flowed trade goods essential to the prosperity of the young colony.

-The region then was a wilderness paradise, with temperate climate, rich soil, vast forests of hardwood, clear-running streams, abundant game.
-After the power of the Cherokee was broken in 1761, settlers flooded into the country beyond the Saluda River.
+The region then was a wilderness paradise, with temperate climate, rich soil, vast forests of hardwood, clear-running streams, and abundant game.
+After the power of the Cherokees was broken in 1761, settlers flooded into the country beyond the Saluda River.
 Ninety Six lay in the middle of this land boom.
 The first settler here was one Robert Gouedy, who opened a store in 1751.
-A veteran of the Cherokee trade, he parlayed that hazardous enterprise into a huge business that rivaled that of some Charleston merchants.
+A veteran of the Cherokee trade, he parlayed that hazardous enterprise into a huge business that rivaled that of some Charlestown merchants.
 He grew grain and tobacco, raised cattle, served as a frontier banker, and sold cloth, shoes, beads, gunpowder, tools, and rum.
 He eventually amassed over 1,500 acres, and at his death in 1775 some 500 persons were in his debt.

-With Ninety Six destroyed, those returning to resettle the area following the Revolutionary War, decided to reestablish the former community in a different location.
-In August 1783, the new town was laid out near the former location of Holmes Fort on 180 acres that had been among the 400 acres confiscated by the South Carolina General Assembly from Loyalist James Holmes.
+With Ninety Six destroyed, those returning to resettle the area following the Revolutionary War, decided to re-establish the former community in a different location.
+In August of 1783, the new town was laid out near the former location of Holmes Fort on 180 acres that had been among the 400 acres confiscated by the South Carolina General Assembly from Loyalist James Holmes.
 The land was vested to seven trustees who were responsible for laying out the town and establishing a public school.

 Those who had held lots in Ninety Six prior to the war were given the opportunity to exchange their lots for ones in the new town, which was renamed Cambridge in 1787.
 The Cambridge town plat consisted of two rows of five squares bisected by a north-south oriented thoroughfare named Guerard Street.
 Each of the towns ten squares were subdivided into eight rectangular lots measuring 208 ft by 104 ft that faced streets 50 feet wide running perpendicular to Guerard Street.
-Five town lots were reserved for community buildings including the Ninety Six Judicial District courthouse, church, meeting house, market, and jail.
+Five town lots were reserved for community buildings including the Ninety Six Judicial District Court House, church, meeting house, market, and jail.
 In 1785, the College Act was passed, which brought the construction of a small college at Cambridge.

-In addition to the College of Cambridge, brick courthouse and jail, the town had at least three taverns, a blacksmith, a shoemaker, a tailor, more than a dozen shops, numerous doctors and lawyers, and a post office.
+In addition to the College of Cambridge, brick court house, and jail, the town had at least three taverns, a blacksmith, a shoemaker, a tailor, more than a dozen shops, numerous doctors and lawyers, and a post office.
 At its height, the population of Cambridge was about 300 residents.
 But prosperity at Cambridge would soon prove to be quickly fleeting.